camRedmond/portfolio/README.md

 ## About

-I'm a DevOps engineer at Kepler Communications in Toronto.
+I'm a DevOps engineer in Toronto.
 I work on Kubernetes migrations, infrastructure automation, and internal tooling.
-Previously worked as an IT Specialist at the same company for 3 years.

 BS in Computer Science from Wilfrid Laurier University.